 FAQs about blocked accounts:

-Generally, Fintiba is more popular among international students but you can decide according to your own requirements.
+Generally, Fintiba is more prevalent among international students, but you can decide according to your requirements.

-Blocked account (Sperrkonto) is a bank account that has some restrictions to use money.
-It works like a normal bank account but users can only withdraw a specific amount per month.
-A blocked account is introduced by German authorities for non-EU students who want to come to Germany as a self-financing student.
+A blocked account (Sperrkonto) is a bank account that has some restrictions to use money.
+It works like a standard bank account, but users can only withdraw a specific amount per month.
+German authorities introduce a blocked account for non-EU students who want to come to Germany as a self-financing student.
 A blocked account is required to get a student visa from the German embassy.

-If you are an international student (non-EU) and don’t have a scholarship or German sponsor then you need a blocked account to get a student visa.
+If you are a foreign student (non-EU) and don’t have a scholarship or German sponsor, you need a blocked account to get a student visa.